Article

 1. When do I need the money?

 In particular, cashing out at an inopportune time amid market volatility can be damaging.
-If you don’t need money right away, then keeping invested could be better.
+If you don’t need money right away, then keeping it invested could be better.
 However, you should understand how that money is invested in order that the strategy meets your objectives and likely timescales for drawing on it.
 Broadly speaking, the closer you are to drawing on the money the more you should have in cash and stabilising assets versus higher-risk areas such as shares.

 2. How much tax will I pay?